 In the API Publisher, click On-Prem Gateways.

-- Click Download On-Prem Gateway to begin the download.
+- Click Download On-Prem Gateway to start the download.

-- You will receive a confirmation of the download as follows, after the download starts.
+- You will receive a confirmation of the download as shown below after the download starts.

 Step 2 - Configure your On-Prem Gateway